LucasBurgessDev/AI_Fitness/README.md

 Python 3.12+:

+Hevy, a pro membership is required to access to the developer API.

 Crucial: When installing, check the box "Add Python to PATH" at the bottom of the installer.

 Google Drive for Desktop (Optional): If you want the files to automatically sync to the cloud for your AI agent.